Conn students attend Posse Town Hall

-The incoming students are early beneficiaries of Connections, which officially launched last year.
-Connections is the College’s reinvention of the liberal arts; a new kind of curriculum that lets students integrate their interests into a meaningful educational pathway to carry them through college and into a fulfilling, effective career and life.
+The incoming students are early beneficiaries of Connections, the College’s reinvention of the liberal arts.
+Connections lets students integrate their interests into a meaningful educational pathway to carry them through college and into a fulfilling, effective career and life.

 The new students will learn all about Connections, meet with their team of advisers, register for classes, and get to know each other and the faculty and staff of the College over the next several days.
-The five-day orientation, “Welcome Home,” will culminate with the 103rd Convocation, a celebration of the opening of the academic year, on Monday, Aug.
-28, at 4:30 p.m. on Jean C. Tempel ’65 Green.
-Anne Bernhard, professor of biology, will deliver the keynote address, “Humpback Whales, Bacteria and the Liberal Arts.”
+The five-day Orientation, “Welcome Home,” will culminate with the , a celebration of the opening of the academic year, on Monday, Aug.
+27, at 4:30 p.m. on Jean C. Tempel ’65 Green.
+Sunil Bhatia, associate professor of human development, will deliver the keynote address, “Finding Magical Doors: Notes on Borders, Race and Belonging.”

 Check out scenes from Arrival Day below.
 To see more photos, visit Connecticut College on Facebook.